Inspection outcome: Standards met

 Pharmacy context

-This is an independently owned community pharmacy situated in the village of Hampton-in-Arden, West Midlands.
-It dispenses NHS prescriptions, sells a small range of over-the-counter medicines, offers seasonal influenza vaccinations, travel vaccinations and it supplies medicines in multi-compartment compliance packs to a handful of people who need assistance in managing their medication at home.
+This community pharmacy is situated in the village of Hampton-in-Arden, West Midlands.
+Its main activity is supplying medicines to people against NHS prescriptions.
+It provides a range of services including the Pharmacy First service, seasonal flu vaccinations, travel vaccinations, Ambulatory Blood Pressure Monitoring service and the contraception service.
+And it supplies medicines in multi-compartment compliance packs to a handful of people who need assistance in managing their medicines safely.
+The pharmacy also offers private face-to-face weight management and menopause prescribing service.

 Inspection summary findings